jerinmt/todolist/README.md

 18 April 2025
 12:15 am- completed the logical part, able to create todos, projects, delete them and transfer todos from one project to another.
 Now to work on the UI and then Local Storage.

+22 April 2025
+Implemented adding new independent tasks, new projects and tasks inside projects.
+Also added feature to delete them.
+The addition and deletion is also reflected in the UI.
+Next steps are to implement updating todos and projects.
+Then implement local storage.
+Utilise time-fn.
+And finally style the page.